 Effective impact force absorption is the second requirement for the ankle.
 Each time we take a step while running, our lower limbs must withstand forces that are three to four times our body weight; when you jump and land, these forces are significantly greater—being unable to withstand the impact pressures that result in so many injuries.

-Our ankles must also be able to stiffen as we pronate.
+It must also be able to stiffen as we pronate.
 This creates a solid foundation upon which the powerful muscles of the upper limb can exert a lot of force to move the body.
-The ideal workouts for strengthening the ankles must therefore help us become more tolerant of these three physical demands.
+The ideal workouts for strengthening must therefore help us become more tolerant of these three physical demands.

 Best Exercises for ankle strengthening includes: